Precastwig/BoardAnalyzer/README.md

 ### To do
 - Fix board flattening algorithm.
 It currenly does some odd things
-- Proper heatmap generation, currently it makes some lovely red squares
-- Heatmap settings, based upon hold type/etc
+- Heatmap settings, based upon something etc
 - Produce Hold suggestions (and eventually based upon board preferences)
 - Display hold suggestions on the main window! (hard?
 Got to undo the flattening algorithm, might be fine)
 - Auto hold discovery (grumble?)